Disco: Impact on the music industry

 Many groups that were popular during the disco period subsequently struggled to maintain their success—even ones who tried to adapt to evolving musical tastes.
-The Bee Gees, for instance, had only one top-10 entry (1989's "One") and three more top-40 songs (despite completely abandoning disco in their 1980s and 1990s songs), even though numerous songs they wrote and had other artists perform were successful.
-Of the handful of groups not taken down by disco's fall from favor, Kool and the Gang, Donna Summer, the Jacksons, and Gloria Gaynor in particular—stand out.
+The Bee Gees, for instance, retreated from the pop mainstream in the early 1980s and spent the first half of the decade writing and producing successful material for other artists, such as Barbra Streisand and Dionne Warwick, finally returning for 1987's E.S.P., which spawned the chart-topping hit "You Win Again" in their home country, whereas in the US, they only had one top-10 entry (1989's "One") and three other top-40 songs, and the band itself largely abandoned disco in its 1980s and 1990s songs.
+Chic never hit the top 40 again after "Good Times" topped the chart in August 1979.
+Of the handful of groups not taken down by disco's fall from favor, Kool & the Gang, Donna Summer, the Jacksons, and Gloria Gaynor in particular, stand out.
 In spite of having helped define the disco sound early on, they continued to make popular and danceable, if more refined, songs for yet another generation of music fans in the 1980s and beyond.
 Earth, Wind & Fire also survived the anti-disco trend and continued to produce successful singles at roughly the same pace for several more years, in addition to an even longer string of R&B chart hits that lasted into the 1990s.
+Some popular disco tracks released after Disco Demolition Night include "Steppin' Out" by Kool & the Gang (1981), "In the Middle" by Unlimited Touch (1981), "Upside Down" and "I'm Coming Out" by Diana Ross (both 1980), "My Feet Keep Dancing" by Chic (1979), "Funkytown" by Lipps Inc. (1980), "Lady (You Bring Me Up)" by the Commodores (1981), and "All American Girls" by Sister Sledge (1981).

-Six months prior to the chaotic event (in December 1978), popular progressive rock radio station WDAI (WLS-FM) had suddenly switched to an all-disco format, disenfranchising thousands of Chicago rock fans and leaving Dahl unemployed.
+Six months prior to Disco Demolition Night (in December 1978), popular progressive rock radio station WDAI (WLS-FM) had suddenly switched to an all-disco format, disenfranchising thousands of Chicago rock fans and leaving Dahl unemployed.
 WDAI, who survived the change of public sentiment and still had good ratings at this point, continued to play disco until it flipped to a short-lived hybrid Top 40/rock format in May 1980.
-Another disco outlet that also competed against WDAI at the time, WGCI-FM, would later incorporate R&B and pop songs into the format, eventually evolving into an urban contemporary outlet that it continues with today.
+Another disco outlet that competed against WDAI at the time, WGCI-FM, would later incorporate R&B and pop songs into the format, eventually evolving into an urban contemporary outlet that it continues with today.
 The latter also helped bring the Chicago house genre to the airwaves.